 To reach the most cost-effective electric freight system, optimal battery and charger utilization is essential.
 A smarter way to plan and optimize the usage and charging of a truck battery – ideally one that is based on data – will increase the lifetime of a truck.
 Additionally, it will allow electric trucks to operate during the same time period – covering the same driving range, per day, as diesel trucks – resulting in no additional time losses.

 To further cater to the accelerated electric transition and to secure electric freight at scale, a dense and fast charging network is key; it will significantly improve the economic competitiveness of electric trucks.
-The European Commission is well aware of this, and has thus proposed mandatory targets for charging stations every 60 km across Europe’s main road network by 2025.
+The European Commission is well aware of this, and has thus introduced mandatory targets for charging stations every 60 km across Europe’s main road network by 2025.
 Additionally, the private sector – including Einride – is rolling out public charging infrastructure across the continent.

 At the same time, road transport is not going away.
 The European Commission expects transportation with heavy-duty trucks in the EU to increase by 44% until 2050.
 It’s unsurprising that policymakers are taking action.
-The current EU regulation mandates truck manufacturers to reduce their new fleet emissions by at least 30% by 2030.
+The current EU regulation on reducing emissions mandates truck manufacturers to reduce their new fleet emissions by at least 30% by 2030.

 Many companies around the world are also setting ambitious net-zero targets – especially for 2030.
 Transforming shipping operations will, in many cases, be critical for realizing these targets.